 Inventory management at your convenience store can make or break your c-store operation.
 The first step to gaining control over your c-store’s bottom line is to get an accurate view of your item-level inventory.
 It’s critical to use the data you gather to learn about convenience store inventory control and increase your c-store profits with dead inventory management, inventory placement, and shrinkage control.

 What can industry averages tell us about c-store inventory movement?
-According to the National Association of Convenience Stores (NACS) 2014 State of the Industry Report (SOI), the top performing c-stores had an average inventory turnover of 13.07.
-High turnover, fast-moving categories for these top performers included packaged beverages (26.21), beer/wine (16.84) and cigarettes (15.76).
+According to the National Association of Convenience Stores (NACS) 2014 State of the Industry Report (SOI), the top-performing c-stores had an average inventory turnover of 13.07.
+High turnover, fast-moving categories for these top performers included packaged beverages (26.21), beer/wine (16.84), and cigarettes (15.76).